karthikeyan-R16/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Upload the file to your cell.
+1. Import the required libraries and read the dataframe.
-2. Type the required program
+2. Assign hours to X and scores to Y.
-3. Print the program.
+3. Implement training set and test set of the dataframe
-4. End the program.
+4. Plot the required graph both for test data and training data.

-## Program:
+## program:
 ```

 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: KARTHIKEYA R
+Developed by: Karthikeyan R
 RegisterNumber:212222240045

 import pandas as pd